Admissions & Enrollment

 Affording Prentice

-The Prentice School's Board of Directors is committed to providing a needs-based tuition assistance program which enables students who might not otherwise be able to attend our school to receive the benefits of a Prentice education.
-Tuition assistance funds are distributed based on application date and need.
+We realize that sending your student to Prentice is a big decision.
+We view the lifelong benefits of our program as priceless.
+To ensure that all families have the ability to send qualified students to us, The Prentice School's Board of Directors is committed to providing a needs-based tuition assistance program which enables students who might not otherwise be able to attend our school to receive the benefits of a Prentice education.

 The Prentice School also offers convenient tuition payment plans including monthly payment plans for all students.